-The HMD receives financial and logistical support from its two sponsoring institutions, the Department of Demography at the University of California, Berkeley (UCB), the Max Planck Institute for Demographic Research (MPIDR), and the French Institute for Demographic Studies (INED).
+The HMD receives financial and logistical support from its three sponsoring institutions, the Department of Demography at the University of California, Berkeley (UCB), the Max Planck Institute for Demographic Research (MPIDR), and the French Institute for Demographic Studies (INED).
 The UCB team also benefits from the supportive infrastructure of the NIA-funded Center on the Economics and Demography of Aging at UCB.

 The UCB team wishes to thank the faculty, staff, and students of the Department of Demography for their moral support and direct assistance with this project over the years.
 Thanks as well to the Berkeley Population Center for skilled assistance with our fundraising efforts.